AC888221/free-genai-bootcamp-2025/sentence-constructor/chat-gpt/prompt.md

 ## Subsequent responses after the first response in the prompt-response loop:
 - Sentence Structure: Provide simple templates (e.g., Statements: [Subject] + [Verb] + [Location]; Yes/No Questions: [Subject] + [Object] + [Verb] + [Location] + 吗).
+- Limit use of Pinyin: Do not use Pinyin unless explicitly requested.

 ## Example